-Make sure you do your research into which wallet you will obtain – obviously if you are mining a certain Cryptocurrency you would naturally purchase directly from the software provider of the Altcoin.
-Using Ripple mining as an example, the platform is supplied by RippleNet and naturally, it follows that the Ripple company mines all the volume and controls supply.
+Make sure you do your research into which wallet you will use.
+Obviously if you are mining a certain Cryptocurrency you would naturally purchase them directly from that software provider of the Altcoin.

-Getting the digital currency into a wallet can be a quick exercise – the process can take as quickly as between 5 – 20minutes via a Peer-to-Peer Bitcoin marketplace connecting buyers with sellers like at Paxful.
+Getting the digital currency into a wallet can be a quick exercise.
+It can take as quickly as between 5 – 20 minutes via a peer-to-peer Bitcoin marketplace connecting buyers with sellers like at Paxful.

-Make sure you deal with reputable sellers – the wallet provider rates suppliers based on how reliable they are so only deal with sellers of the highest ratings.
+Make sure you deal with reputable sellers.
+This wallet provider rates suppliers based on how reliable they are so only deal with sellers of the highest ratings.

-The actual purchase (mostly conducted via online chat) can range from a Credit/Debit Card, online banking or convenient money transfer facilities like (Europe-based) N26 Bank or PayPal.
+The actual purchase (mostly conducted via online chat) can be made via a Credit/Debit Card, online banking or convenient money transfer facilities like (Europe-based) N26 Bank, Skrill or PayPal.

 This after the wallet-broker takes a small fee for the transaction.
-This code/key needs to be kept secure – backed up online or offline (highly recommended) on special flash-drive like the Trezor or a Ledger Nano, and would be the deposit key if you were transferring it to another wallet or to an exchange.
+This code/key needs to be kept secure – backed up online and offline (highly recommended).
+This is possible on special flash-drive (Crypto wallet) like the Trezor or a Ledger Nano.
+The device would hold the deposit key if you were transferring it to another wallet or to an exchange to trade.

 Time to go shopping!